 The f-600 is almost as fast as the NX7, at 900 Stitches per minute, and it also includes premium features like a box feed system, random stitching, automatic needle threading, foot pedal thread trimming, sensor method button holes, and lots more.

 This machine works well on many different kinds of fabrics, including heavy/thick fabrics, but it’s also great if you have other projects which require more delicate fabrics.
 It also comes with an extension table, and you can trim your threads by using the button, OR with a heel motion on the foot pedal for faster, hands-free snipping.

-In closing, it’s important to remember that while you can easily purchase a sewing machine that’s the price of a used car, do you really need to do that?
+In closing, it’s important to remember that while you can easily purchase a sewing machine for quilting that’s the price of a used car, do you really need to do that?
 Will you use all of the features?

 Knowing exactly what you need can save you a lot of money, and it’s important to think about that before you buy a machine.
 However, at the same time, you shouldn’t forgo a valuable feature that you’ll REALLY use to save $100 either.
 I hope this article has been helpful to you in finding a sewing machine with large throat space.